galeone/galeone.github.io/_posts/2026-01-21-digital-excommunication.md

 On a technical note, I demonstrated how to migrate from Google Cloud to an EU-based solution (OVH) in [this article](/cloud/2025/03/15/getting-back-to-the-eu-from-google-cloud-to-self-hosted-vps/).
 It is better than nothing, but it is not a solution for everyone.

+## A final thought

+Spinoza was excommunicated in 1656 and was able to live a full life despite the ban.
+After all, the excommunication was limited to the Jewish community, and he was able to move to nearby villages to simply continue living his life.

+In 2026, being digitally excommunicated is a very different story.
+It is a form of ostracism that cuts you off from the modern world—a ban that prevents you from accessing almost every essential service and application that powers our daily lives.
+Since it transcends any physical border, a US sanction is de facto the modern global equivalent of the *herem*.